Wilson-CK/Capstone_Project/README.md

 Cross-validation techniques were employed for robust evaluation, and hyperparameter tuning was conducted to optimize model performance.
 The process aimed to identify patterns and features indicative of spam messages, enhancing the models' ability to accurately classify messages.

 #### Results
 My research findings indicated promising results in the effective distinction between spam and ham messages.
 ML models showcased notable improvements in accuracy and efficiency compared to traditional spam filtering systems.
-The F1 score, considering both precision and recall, highlighted the models' robustness in dealing with false positives and false negatives, essential factors in spam detection.
+The high F1 score, which combines precision and recall, highlighted how well the models dealt with two critical aspects of spam detection: false alarms and missed threats.
+In simpler terms, it showed how accurately the models identified spam while also ensuring they didn't overlook important messages or wrongly label them as spam.
+This balance is crucial for maintaining trust in the filtering system and ensuring that legitimate business communications aren't mistakenly flagged as spam.
 The **Ridge Classifier** model emerged as the clear winner, attaining nearly perfect results with 99.9% train accuracy and 98.1% test accuracy.
-It also showcased a low false positive rate of only 0.01%, demonstrating robust performance without succumbing to overfitting.
+It also showcased a low false positive rate of only 0.01%, demonstrating robust performance without succumbing to overfitting (where the model becomes overly tailored to the training data and performs poorly on new, unseen data).

 #### Next steps
 1. Refine the codebase for enhanced clarity and ensure the project's presentation caters to both technical and non-technical audiences.
 2. Implement the ML models into existing spam filtering systems for real-world testing and validation.
 3. Continuously update and retrain models with new data to adapt to evolving spam patterns.
-4. Explore additional ML algorithms and techniques to further refine and improve spam detection capabilities.
+4. Explore additional ML algorithms, deep neural networks, and ensemble techniques to further refine and improve spam detection capabilities.
-5. Collaborate with cybersecurity experts to assess the models' effectiveness against emerging threats.
+5. Collaborate with cybersecurity experts to assess the models' real-world effectiveness against emerging threats.

 #### Outline of project